-POWER ELECTRONICS is the application of solid-state electronics to the control and conversion of electric power.
-The first high power electronic devices were mercury-arc valves.
-In modern systems the conversion is performed with semiconductor switching devices such as diodes, thyristors and transistors, pioneered by R. D. Middlebrook and others beginning in the 1950s.
-In contrast to electronic systems concerned with transmission and processing of signals and data, in power electronics substantial amounts of electrical energy are processed.
+In contrast to electronic systems concerned with the transmission and processing of signals and data, substantial amounts of electrical energy are processed in power electronics.
 An AC/DC converter (rectifier) is the most typical power electronics device found in many consumer electronic devices, e.g. television sets, personal computers, battery chargers, etc. The power range is typically from tens of watts to several hundred watts.
-In industry a common application is the variable speed drive (VSD) that is used to control an induction motor.
-The power range of VSDs start from a few hundred watts and end at tens of megawatts.
+In industry, a common application is the variable speed drive (VSD) that is used to control an induction motor.
+The power range of VSDs starts from a few hundred watts and ends at tens of megawatts.